bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 |

 But first you have to choose a platform.
-The |ivy-engine| runs on all modern runtime environments:
+The Axon Ivy Engine runs on all modern runtime environments:

 * :ref:`Debian <getting-started-debian>` We provide a debian package for debian based Linux systems like Ubuntu or Linux Mint.
-Besider the install capabilities, this package offers great support for later upgrades of the
+Besider the install capabilities, this package offers great support for later upgrades of the Axon Ivy Engine.
-  |ivy-engine|.

-* :ref:`Docker <getting-started-docker>` The |ivy-engine| is provided as a docker image.
-This allows you to run the |ivy-engine| in a simple docker-compose setup or in container orchestration platforms like Kubernetes or Openshift.
+* :ref:`Docker <getting-started-docker>` The Axon Ivy Engine is provided as a docker image.
+This allows you to run the Axon Ivy Engine in a simple docker-compose setup or in container orchestration platforms like Kubernetes or Openshift.
 This package provides maximum installation, configuration and upgrade support.